cfgauss/r-novice-gapminder/_extras/guide.md

 #### The `dplyr` package

-The `dplyr` package provides a number of useful functions for manipulating dataframes in a way that will reduce the above repetition, reduce the probability of making errors, and probably even save you some typing.
+The `dplyr` package provides a number of useful functions for manipulating data frames in a way that will reduce the above repetition, reduce the probability of making errors, and probably even save you some typing.
 The `dplyr` grammar can also make your code easier to read.
 Hadley Wickham wrote this and *many* other very useful packages.
 He is a guru with followers (me,